simonse-projects/author-site/_posts/2020-03-15-burma-shave.md

 “Oh, just wondering how much further it is to Reno.
 Haven’t seen a signpost in a while.”

-“Yeah, except for Burma Shave.
+“Yeah, except for Burma-Shave.
 They must have spent a ton of money planting those things all around the country.
 Look, here’s another one.”

 “DON’T TRY TO PASS”